Archive

 I hear there is a website begun for it too and the link for that will be forthcoming.

-Janice Teaching & Facilitating
+Categories: Teaching & Facilitating Tags:

 Learning Out Of Bounds

-March 21st, 2007
+March 21st, 2007 No comments

 A community event called Learning Out of Bounds will take place on Saturday, May 5, 2007.
 I am helping to organize it and I will also be at a table to represent my own services as an educational consultant and drama therapist.
 A friend and fellow UVic Alumni, Darcy Kaltio of the Wondertree Learning Centre is leading this project as part of her leadership program with Landmark Education.
 The purpose of the event is to have various educational options represented at tables like an open house for the community of “alternative” education in Vancouver.
 Darcy invited me to be part of it because she knows my background as a drama/theatre educator and drama therapist.
 We are interested in having other creative arts therapists and innovative educators involved to be presenters.
 Learning Out Of Bounds will be of interest to parents who are wondering about the alternatives to public education, and leaders who are interested in connecting with like-minded innovative professionals.
 If you or someone you know may have an interest in helping with the event preparations (media communications, website/graphics development, venue sponsorship, printers, set-up, postering) we can use all the help we can get.
 There is no budget so we’re going to have to be resourceful and hopefully pull-out really inspired people from within our vast network.
 Also, feel free to spread the word to families and professionals who are interested in education, both in the current state of public institutions and the development of new ones.
 It’s all about realising POSSIBILITY